Prepaid tuition plans

-Most of what we hear and read about 529 plans is focused on the more popular "savings" plans, but for some families there's another effective way to prepare for college costs.
+Most of what we hear and read about 529 plans is focused on the more popular “savings” plans, but for some families there’s another effective way to prepare for college costs.
 As the name implies, prepaid tuition plans (prepaid 529 plans) allow you to pre-pay future college costs today.
-There are currently 18 state-sponsored and one institution-sponsored prepaid plan (Private College 529 Plan), but only 11 are currently accepting new applicants, and nine of these have residency requirements.
+There are currently 18 state-sponsored and one institution-sponsored prepaid plan (Private College 529 Plan), but only 10 are currently accepting new applicants, and eight of these have residency requirements.

 When deciding on a college savings plan, you generally don’t have to choose between a prepaid plan or savings plan.
 Some families may benefit from saving with both types.
 If you’re thinking about enrolling in a prepaid plan, here are a few things to consider.